GEG-ETHZ/PSGeothermieAargau/docs/WP1data_analysis/WP01_borehole_database.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 193-195
+GENERATED FROM PYTHON SOURCE LINES 221-225

 This leaves all log measurements and sorts out BHT values, for instance.
 While `AND`, `OR` are the standard expressions for specifying different queries to be matched, there are many more useful query statements.
-There are multiple resources to list available SQL commands and queries, e.g. on [codeacademy](https://www.codecademy.com/learn/learn-sql/modules/learn-sql-queries/reference) or on [bitdegree](https://www.bitdegree.org/learn/sql-commands-list).
+There are multiple resources to list available SQL commands and queries, e.g. on `codeacademy <https://www.codecademy.com/learn/learn-sql/modules/learn-sql-queries/reference>`_ or on `bitdegree <https://www.bitdegree.org/learn/sql-commands-list>`_.
 To better distinguish the boreholes, let's add a legend to the plot.

 ..
-GENERATED FROM PYTHON SOURCE LINES 195-211
+GENERATED FROM PYTHON SOURCE LINES 225-241

 .. code-block:: default